AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-dashboards-cannot-open-from-left-nav.md

 ---
-title: "Dashboards: Cannot access dashboard from left navigation on an object"
+title: 'Dashboards: Cannot access dashboard from left navigation on an object'
-description: "When a user clicks on a link to a dashboard in the left navigation of a Workfront object, the dashboard does not display."
+description: When a user clicks on a link to a dashboard in the left navigation of a Workfront object, the dashboard does not display.
 hidefromtoc: yes
+exl-id: f140f758-32ff-4b5a-b690-0ece22461c50
 ---
 # Dashboards: Cannot access dashboard from left navigation on an object

 When a user clicks on a link to a dashboard in the left navigation of a Workfront object, the dashboard does not display.